sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/04-http-headers.md

 This kind of access mechanism is possible when the AuthN/AuthZ process is delegated to an upstream component (a Shibbolett agent deployed in an Apache Web Server for instance).

-It supposes that the AuthN/AuthZ module inserts credentials information in headers of the HTTP request.
+In this setup, the AuthN/AuthZ module inserts user credential information into the HTTP request headers.

-The schema below represents the cinematic behind this kind of access:
+The diagram below illustrates the flow of this type of access:

 ![HTTP Headers Access architecture](./images/http_header_access_architecture.png)

-The following procedure should work:
+The following configuration has been validated:

-- With `Tomcat 8.5 for Java 8` and `Tomcat 9 for Java 8 and 17`
+- Tomcat 8.5 (Java 8) and Tomcat 9 (Java 8 and 17)
-- Under `Windows` and `Linux`
+- Operating systems: Windows and Linux

 ## Pre-requisites

-To ensure this installation procedure, you should first download this [archive](./attachments/http_headers_configuration.zip) in the Web Server (i.e. the server that hosts the iGRC webapp).
+First step is to download [this archive](./attachments/http_headers_configuration.zip) in the Web Server (i.e. the server that hosts the iGRC webapp).

-This archive contains:
+The archive contains:

 - The HTTP Headers Tomcat Valve (`httpheadersauthenticator-1.1.jar`)
 - A configuration `Authenticator.properties` file in a dedicated folder (to deploy as-is in the right destination, see later)

-It is also admitted that:
+Ensure that:

 - Tomcat instance is installed and available
 - The operator has RW privileges in needed files and folders to proceed to the installation

-## Installation procedure
+## Installation

-> If you are under Linux, beware of files and folders rights.
+> If you are using Linux, be mindful of files and folders permissions.

-The goal of the manipulation is to install an Authenticator and configure the Tomcat to use it in order to manage the HTTP Headers received from the Web Server and, from it, build/set the `Principal` to send to the iGRC webapp.
+The objective of this setup is to install an Authenticator and configure Tomcat to use it for handling the HTTP headers received from the web server.
+Based on this information, Tomcat will build and assign a Principal that is then passed to the Identity Analytics web application.
+We will use these variables for the installation:

-In the following procedure, we will use below variables:

 |               Variable                |                                  Description                                   |              Example value               |
 | :-----------------------------------: | :----------------------------------------------------------------------------: | :--------------------------------------: |